DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Methods

 \paragraph{User edits}

 Each node in the action tree has an ``is leaf'' checkbox.
 When toggled by the user, this determines whether or not the given node is considered as a leaf in the tree (i.e. the description of a concrete implementation task to be handed off to a particular submodule).
-By turning a non-leaf into a leaf node (i.e. when the system has unnecessarily expanded a relatively atomic step into sub-steps), the user effectively prunes the tree.
-During the next call to the node-expansion function, any plan nodes that are (grand-)children of this node are removed.
-If any extant children are leaves that are attached to task nodes, these task nodes are additionally removed from the tree.
+By turning a non-leaf into a leaf node (i.e. when the system is unnecessarily granular), the user effectively prunes the tree.
+During the next call to the node-expansion function, any plan nodes that are children of this node are removed, as are any task nodes attached to these children.
 Similarly, if these tasks have already resulted in implementation step nodes, then these implementation nodes are also removed (this data is backed up to a separate folder, should the user want to reverse their changes).
 Finally, because any code and assets resulting from these implementation steps would have been handed down to implementation tasks following it in the ordered sequence of leaf nodes, then any implementation steps belonging to these tasks are also backed up and deleted.

 By turning a leaf node into a non-leaf node, the user effectively adds this node to the frontier, queuing it for expansion into a sub-plan.
 Again, if a task node was generated for this leaf, it is deleted, along with any implementation nodes belonging to this task, or any implementation nodes belonging to tasks following it in the ordered list of tasks.